 A child prodigy, who commenced classical music education at two years of age, Benjamin began touring by seven, as a solo pianist, boy soprano, ballet dancer and the youngest self-taught harpsichordist in Australia.
 He embarked on his first international solo piano tour at 10 years old, performing Mozart concerto with full orchestra in New Zealand, as a Suzuki Music Young Ambassador.
 His passion continued with studies in the violoncello, touring and performing with symphonic orchestras and chamber ensembles nationwide.

 Alongside his two decade long professional classical career, Benjamin also completed an Arts/Law degree with Honours at the University of Melbourne, majoring in Public and International Law, specialising in Children’s Rights.
-A qualified solicitor, he remains actively involved in human rights and children’s policy, working and travelling extensively in Asia and Europe, volunteering with NGOs and donating his work and time to charities and organistaions including Médecins Sans Frontières, Red Cross Japan, and most recently in talks with UNICEF.
+A qualified solicitor, he remains actively involved in human rights and children’s policy, working and travelling extensively in Asia and Europe, volunteering with NGOs and donating time to charities and organistaions including Médecins Sans Frontières and Red Cross Japan.

-In 2007 he established his second base in Tokyo under the umbrella of his creative think-tank and art collective in Tokyo which has since branched out across the globe.
-Over the past decade, he has developed a practice focusing on site-speficic multi media installations, his work spanning large scale commissions and live performances, Art Direction, sound composition and production for Museums, Festivals, commercial and luxury brands, fashion, TV, theatre and film.
+In 2007 he established “contrapuntal”, a creative think-tank and art collective in Tokyo which has since branched out across the globe.
+Over the past decade, he has developed a strong practice in site-specific multi artform installations, spanning large scale commissions and live performances, Art Direction, sound composition, and production.
+Clients include Museums, Festivals, commercial and luxury brands, fashion, TV, theatre, film and government.

-Benjamin actively pursues projects at the confluence of Art + Science.
-His sound work was commissioned for transmission into Outer Space in 2015 from MONA, and in 2016 he was appointed a Fellow of the Moscow State Conservatory of Music, working in the science department in the ground breaking field of music and genetics, presenting a world premiere in Vienna at the Symmetry Festival.
-In 2017, he became the first artist in residence at Science Gallery Melbourne, securing a commision to create a new live performance artwork for the opening exhibition in August 2017.
+His sound work was commissioned for transmission into Outer Space in 2015 from MONA, and in 2016 he was appointed a Fellow of the Moscow State Conservatory of Music, working in the ground breaking field of music and genetics, presenting a world premiere in Vienna at the Symmetry Festival.
+In 2017, he became the first artist in resident at Science Gallery Melbourne, securing a commision to create a new live performance artwork for the inaugural exhibition “Blood” in August 2017.
 The creative development of that work has resulted in a new Research and Development project “PUMPING BLOOD”, for which Benjamin has received federal government funding support.

-Benjamin believes in the power of Art and creative entrepreneurship to bring about social change and global sustainability, and that creativity is our key to creating a sustainable future and world peace.
+Benjamin believes in the power of Art and creative entrepreneurship to bring about social change and global sustainability, and that creativity and collaboration is our key to securing world peace.